debadridtt/ML-Competitions-Achievements/README.md

 # ML-Competitions-Achievements
-The approaches and notebooks of the ML Competitions where I have been able to achieve something
+The approaches and notebooks of the different ML Competitions where I have been able to achieve something

 **Achievements**: